Reception Diagnostic Center

 Q

-If you refuse to submit to a search, your visit will be denied.
-Trafficking allegations can lead to a permanent ban and referral to state police.
+If you refuse to be searched, your visit will be denied.
+Trafficking or attempting to bring contraband can lead to a permanent ban and referral to state police.

 Visitation